zobayer1/zobayer1.github.io/_posts/2021-05-08-python-flask-tutorial-day1.md

 pip install tox flake8 codecov pytest pytest-cov python-dotenv
 ```

-So far we have added a few pip libraries in our venv, let's create a `requirements.txt` file to keep track of them:
+So far we have added a few pip libraries in our venv, let's create a **`requirements.txt`** file to keep track of them:

 ```bash
 pip freeze > requirements.txt
 ```

 Note that `requirements.txt` file should not be manually modified, rather generated using commands like `pip freeze`.
 Our project does not depend on this file, but we will use this file to resolve test environment dependencies.
+This file should be overwritten every time we add a new dependency.

-We will need a `tox.ini` file to configure our test environments.
+We will need a **`tox.ini`** file to configure our test environments.
 For now, we will add Python 3.8, but other python environments can be easily added in a similar fashion.

 ```ini
 [tox]